-George was a Charlottetown boy, born on June 25, 1872.
+George was born in Charlottetown on June 25, 1872.
 Life for most was hard at the time, but if you were black, it could be downright miserable.
 As a young teen, George had no plans to stick around, and as soon as opportunity presented itself, he left to start a new life in America.

 Life was no easier at first.
 He lived as a hobo doing odd jobs where he could, before arriving in Boston in 1890, where he began working on the Hub City’s waterfront, loading and unloading cargo and looking after storage.
 It was hard, physical work, but it helped develop the incredible physique that was to serve the 150-pound Byers so well in his later career.

 A young sportsman convinced George that he had the makings of a wrestler, and he entered a few bouts, successfully winning a few trophies and pocket watches.
-It was then that he met George Godfrey – Old Chocolate – another transplanted black islander who made his home in Boston, and he began to learn the finer rudiments of prizefighting.
+It was then that he met George Godfrey, another transplanted black islander who made his home in Boston, and he began to learn the finer rudiments of prizefighting.

 Godfrey was a qualified teacher – he fought many of the best heavyweights of the era, and he took a liking to the young Byers.
 After keeping Byers solely as a student for two years, Godfrey brought him out as a professional fighter.